AlonEirew/wikipedia-to-elastic/README.md

 | _source.relations.titleParenthesis | List (optional) | List of disambiguation secondary links  |
 | _source.relations.titleParenthesisNorm | List (optional) | List of disambiguation secondary links norm |

+### Citing
-## If you use this project or the created data in your research, please use the following citation https://doi.org/10.5281/zenodo.3239509
+If you use this project or the created data in your research, please use the following citation https://doi.org/10.5281/zenodo.3239509